Paramount Global (PARA): A Val - GuruFocus.com

 We believe the GF Value Line is the fair value that the stock should be traded at.
 The stock price will most likely fluctuate around the GF Value Line.
 If the stock price is significantly above the GF Value Line, it is overvalued and its future return is likely to be poor.
 On the other hand, if it is significantly below the GF Value Line, its future return will likely be higher.

 However, investors need to consider a more in-depth analysis before making an investment decision.
 Despite its seemingly attractive valuation, certain risk factors associated with Paramount Global should not be ignored.
-These risks are primarily reflected through its low Piotroski F-score of 2 and Altman Z-score of 1.06.
+These risks are primarily reflected through its low Piotroski F-score of 2, Altman Z-score of 1.05.
 These indicators suggest that Paramount Global, despite its apparent undervaluation, might be a potential value trap.
 This complexity underlines the importance of thorough due diligence in investment decision-making.

 Decoding the Piotroski F-score and Altman Z-score